-The carbon monoxide (CO) alarm pattern is four quick beeps.
-The red LED blinks in time with the alarm pattern.
-After 4 minutes in CO alarm the alarm pattern will only occur every 60s.
+The carbon monoxide (CO) alarm pattern is four quick beeps with voice "Warning!
+Carbon Monoxide" repeating every 5 seconds.
+The red LED blinks in time with the alarm pattern only on the alarm(s) that detected the hazard (initiating alarm).
+On DC power only, after 4 minutes in CO alarm the alarm pattern will only occur every 60s.